MrColorado35/aikidoderby/README.md

 so it may be encouraging to send their kids for the class as well.
 All users can see examples of various techniques, hopefully attractive enough to interest more people to come and try.
-None of the pictures on the website was taken by proffessional photographer, and as such they don't look right If I use option object-fit: cover; (and looks funny with :contain;) That's why I decided to leave it unset.
+None of the pictures on the website were taken by a proffessional photographer, and therefore they don't look great If I use option object-fit: cover; (and looks funny with :contain;) That's why I decided to leave it unset.